Optimal Dividend Strategy for an Insurance Group with Contagious Default Risk: Model Formulation

-To elaborate the meaning of default parameters, let us take $N=2$ as an example and consider the default state $\mathbf{Z}(t)=(0,0)$ at time $t$.
+Let us take $N=2$ as an example and consider the default state $\mathbf{Z}(t)=(0,0)$ at time $t$.
 The values $\lambda_1(0,0)$ and $\lambda_2(0,0)$ give the default intensity of subsidiary $1$ and subsidiary $2$ at time $t$ respectively.
 Suppose that subsidiary $1$ has already defaulted before time $t$ and only subsidiary $2$ is alive, then $\lambda_2(1,0)$ represents the default intensity of subsidiary $2$ at time $t$.
 Similarly, if the subsidiary $2$ has already defaulted before time $t$ and only subsidiary $1$ is alive, then $\lambda_1(0,1)$ represents the default intensity of subsidiary $1$ at time $t$.
-Moreover, we consider the default contagion in the sense that $\lambda_1(0,0)\leq \lambda_1(0,1)$ such that the default intensity of subsidiary $1$ increases after subsidiary $2$ defaults.
-Similarly, we have $\lambda_2(0,0)\leq \lambda_2(1,0)$.
+Moreover, we consider the default contagion in the sense that $\lambda_1(0,0)\leq \lambda_1(0,1)$ and $\lambda_2(0,0)\leq \lambda_2(1,0)$ such that the default intensity of one subsidiary increases after the other subsidiary defaults.

 For the general case with $N$ subsidiaries, the default indicator process at time $t$ may jump from a state $\mathbf{Z}(t)=(Z_1(t),\ldots,Z_{i-1}(t),Z_{i}(t),Z_{i+1}(t),\ldots, Z_N)$ in which the subsidiary $i$ is alive ($Z_{i}(t)=0$) to the neighbour state $(Z_1(t),\ldots,Z_{i-1}(t),1-Z_{i}(t),Z_{i+1}(t),\ldots, Z_N)$ in which the subsidiary $i$ has defaulted with the stochastic rate $\lambda_i(\mathbf{Z}(t))$.
 It is assumed from this point on that $Z_i$, $i=1,\ldots, N$, will not jump simultaneously in the sense that